Payment in Lieu of Notice: PILON Rules

 In many cases, employees may be entitled to a longer notice period than the statutory minimum under the terms of their employment contract; this is known as ‘contractual’ or ‘enhanced’ notice.
 Contractual notice cannot be shorter than the employee’s relevant statutory entitlement.

-The employment contract should set out if an employee is entitled to PILON.
+The employment contract should state if an employee is entitled to PILON.
 The contractual term should stipulate when PILON takes effect, e.g. whether it is on the date notice of termination is given, the date the PILON is actually made, or the end of what would have been the notice period.
 The contract should also set out the terms of payment, including what will be taken into account in calculating the payment which could, for example, cover basic pay but not benefits, bonuses or commissions during the notice period.

 Payment in lieu of notice does not have to include holiday that would have accrued during the notice period, i.e. beyond the date of termination, unless the contract provides otherwise.

 Where an employee is summarily dismissed for gross misconduct, it is usually unlikely that a PILON will be made.
+This should ordinarily be detailed in the employment contract or in the organisation’s disciplinary policy.

 If the employment contract does not provide for PILON, the employer would generally not be able to terminate the contract with immediate effect without the notice period and they may be in breach of contract for dismissal with pay in lieu of notice.
 This also means any post-employment restrictive covenants would no longer be legally binding on the employee.